-A light and airy strawberry mousse, perfect for a creamy summer dessert!
-Plus, this sweet treat uses just 7 ingredients, including being vegan, refined sugar-free and containing a secret ingredient for the fluffy, melt-in-the-mouth texture.
+A light and airy strawberry mousse, perfect for a creamy summer treat!
+Plus, this quick strawberry dessert uses just 7 ingredients, including being vegan, refined sugar-free, and containing a secret ingredient for the fluffy, melt-in-the-mouth texture.

 Process the silken tofu, the strawberry mixture, and the vanilla extract in the blender (a food processor works too) until completely smooth and creamy.
 Set aside but leave the mixture in the blender.